Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/Pulmonary Embolism.md

 ### Pregnancy
 - D-dimer cannot be used for risk stratification in pregnant patients
-- Lower limb ultrasound remains the first test of choice
+- Bilateral lower limb ultrasound remains the first test of choice
 - In suspected PE in pregnancy, if compression ultrasonography of the legs is normal and a XR chest has not further aided the diagnostic process, the decision then needed is whether to investigate further with CTPA or V/Q or treat empirically

 > [!NOTE] Risks